uaauaguga/uaauaguga.github.io/_posts/2023-01-22-notes-on-MRF.md

 ## Definition and parameterization

+- Markov random field is an undirectional probablistic graph model
 - Consider random variables $$X=(X_1,X_2,...,X_n)$$
 - These random variables have conditional dependency defined by a graph $$G$$
 - The graph $$G$$ have $$m$$ cliques (fully connected subgraphs), denoted as $$D_1,...,D_m$$